-Your experiences in life make you who you are.
+Out experiences in life make us who we are.
 These are my experiences and they have made me who I am today.

 - I was born in Chennai, India.
 For 17 years my diet consisted of rice, wheat, lentils, yogurt, milk, sugars, oils, fruit and little vegetables.
 Snacks were frequent and either savory, fried stuff or sugary, fried stuff… or both.